 Students normally matriculate at the beginning of the fall semester.
-Students in the Master Teachers Fellows Program or the Visiting International Faculty Program matriculate in early June.
+Students in the Master of Arts in Education Program matriculate in early June.
 Please visit http://graduate.wfu.edu/admissions/checklist/app-deadlines.html for complete information.

 How to Apply